 As the host of PBS's "American Experience" for more than a decade, he told the stories of history in a riveting, accessible fashion for viewers of all ages and backgrounds.
 He has lent his voice to several Ken Burns documentaries and narrated the 2003 film "Seabiscuit."

 McCullough received his first Pulitzer in 1993 for "Truman," a biography of the 33rd president.
 His second Pulitzer was awarded for "John Adams," published in 2001 and one of the most praised and widely read American biographies of all time.
 McCullough's most recent book is the New York Times best-seller"The Greater Journey: Americans in Paris."
 His work has been published in 10 languages and, in all, over nine million copies are in print.
 None of his books have ever been out of print--a rare feat in publishing.
-He is presently working on a biography of the Wright brothers.
+His current biography "The Wright Brothers" will be released on May 5, 2015.

 McCullough graduated with honors in English literature from Yale and has received 52 honorary degrees.